-I have put together some of the critical specifications and my insights into sycamore firewood’s performance and whether you should add it to your winter stockpile.
+I have compiled some of the critical specifications and insights into sycamore firewood’s performance and whether you should add it to your winter stockpile.

 - BTU: 20 million BTU/cord

 - Splitting Difficulty: Difficult

 - Smoke: Moderate